 If your business uses user-generated content for SEO, your customer success team can help get more UGC.

 A company's messaging is key to customer acquisition.
-Messaging should be consistently describe your company's key benefits, target customer, and points of differentiation between you and your competitors.
+It should consistently describe your company's key benefits, target ideal customers, and highlight points of differentiation between you and your competitors.

 As a side note, we've always hated that analogy, but we reluctantly tested the "Uber for lawn care" copy on our landing page.